Cook smarter

 Blanch and shock

-The blanch and shock technique involves briefly cooking food in boiling salted water, then immediately plunging it into ice water to stop cooking.
-It locks in color, texture, and nutrients in vegetables, and is used for meal prep, freezing, peeling, and brightening dishes.
+Blanch and shock is a two-step technique: briefly cook food in boiling salted water (30 seconds to 4 minutes), then plunge it into ice water to stop cooking β€” locks in color, texture, and nutrients for meal prep, freezing, peeling, or brightening dishes.

 You've seen it in every cooking show: vegetables plunged into boiling water, then immediately transferred to ice water.
-That two-step process is blanching and shocking, and it shows up constantly because it actually works.
+That two-step process shows up constantly because it actually works β€” locking in color, texture, and nutrients in a way no other method does.

-Why blanching and shocking works
+Why does blanching and shocking work?

 Raw vegetables contain enzymes that cause browning, flavor loss, and texture breakdown over time.
 Blanching deactivates those enzymes in seconds.
 The brief exposure to boiling water also: